All Together Now

 Shortlisted for General Fiction Book of the Year in the 2009 Australian Book Industry Awards.

 A group of friends on an unconventional diet learn some important life lessons, a fashion-challenged grandmother weaves some magic in a dusty charity shop, a grieving young mother takes a healing journey, and a shy woman from a family of high-achievers learns to follow her dreams.

-From the internationally bestselling author of Those Faraday Girls comes All Together Now, a collection of Monica McInerney’s short fiction gathered between two covers for the first time.
+All Together Now is a collection of Monica’s short fiction gathered between two covers for the first time.
 Including several of her earliest magazine short stories, contributions to recent anthologies, her warm and witty novella Odd One Out, and two new stories, this is a book to inspire and delight fans of all ages.

-Family relationships, sibling rivalry, love lost and love found – these stories touch on the popular themes of Monica McInerney’s hugely successful novels, and are brimming with her trademark colour, warmth and humour.
+Family relationships, sibling rivalry, love lost and love found – these stories touch on the popular themes of Monica’s hugely successful novels, and are brimming with her trademark colour, warmth and humour.

 Sydney Morning Herald

 ‘Monica McInerney writes with great warmth, and with innate understanding of what it is like to be part of a large family…She knows the joys and sorrows of love and lost love, she understands the rivalry which can so easily exist amongst siblings, and she has an observant eye for all human foibles.
 This is an almost irresistible cocktail, particularly for the rather difficult short story genre.
 Meet the effervescent Monica McInerney in this volume, and you’ll be chorusing “all together now” in her praise, and watching for more.’

 ‘Fans of Monica McInerney will lap up her latest… The characters are sympathetically drawn and endearing.’